oldschoolgg/obdocs/BSO.md

 - Woodcutting: 2x loot from Woodcutting
 - Farming:

-Note: these perks do not currently stack with the orginal skillcape's perks, so you must equip one in skilling and one in misc to get the effects of both.
+Note: Master cape perks do not currently include the orginal skillcape's perks, so you must equip one in skilling and one in misc to get the effects of both.